 Appropriate mulch may be shredded wood of various types, bark chips, rubber (12mm or larger in brown or black colour, with a natural wood mulch appearance), or decorative rock.
 Rock mulch can be 20mm or larger washed gravel or clean crushed gravel.
-Ideally, rock mulch is installed at least 75mm deep over weed barrier or similar.
+Rock mulch will be installed at least 75mm deep over weed barrier or similar.
 Wood mulch is normally installed at least 100mm deep.